 I decided to try something new.
 I think it’s a recipe that can be tweaked any way you would like.
 I don’t use my Cuisinart enough, so I was excited that I could use it for the popsicle recipe.
 I added a combination of coconut milk, strawberries, blueberries, local honey, and bananas.
 It was easy to mix up in the Cuisinart.

 Once I mixed up the ingredients, it turned a beautiful shade of pinkish-purple.
 I’m sure the flavors are going to be amazing.

 I am excited about the lids.
-I know, it’s strange to be excited about the lids, but these are special.
+I know it’s strange to be excited about the lids, but these are special.
 I have messy kids.
 Let’s be honest, I don’t know a kid out there that isn’t messy.
-When the popsicles melt, the liquid drains down into the lid and there is a plastic straw connected to the side, and kids can drink the liquid as it melts.
+When the popsicles melt, the liquid drains down into the lid, and there is a plastic straw connected to the side so kids can drink the liquid as it melts.
 Win-win for everyone!

 - 1 can coconut milk

 - Pour into molds and freeze for at least three hours.

 On a side note, try to get local honey if possible.
 If you have allergies, local honey has a knack for helping those.
 Love those bees.

 Nutrition Information:Yield: 8 Serving Size: 1